sietse93/Thesis/README.md

 ```
 static environment, uses the control.txt as control input, creates rosbag

+Note that the starting location and traveled distance is in the client_experiment.py file

 ## Create a pose estimation with ORBSLAM
 3 windows: roscore, ORB_SLAM2 node and rosbag play